jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab13.md

 ```
 ### using_axi_stream_with_side_channel_data

-The following example shows how the side-channels can be used directly in the C/C++ code and implemented on the interface.
-The code uses #include "ap_axi_sdata.h" to provide an API to handle the side-channels of the AXI4-Stream interface.
+The following example shows how the side channels can be used directly in the C/C++ code and implemented on the interface.
+The code uses #include "ap_axi_sdata.h" to provide an API to handle the side channels of the AXI4-Stream interface.
 In the following example a signed 32-bit data type is used:

 **example.h**
 ```c++